Jimmy-YMJ/pvalidator/README.md

 ```
 Use in browser:

-Use `pvalidator.min.js` under the build directory.
+Use 'pvalidator.min.js' and 'rules.min.js' under the build directory.
+The reference is `window.PValidator` and `window.prules`.

 ## Problems to solve
 - Suppose you have a form with more than one fields, the strategy you want to validate is: